Fellowship-of-turing/Namsor_2.1_api/source/index.md

 Email: <a href="mailto:contact@namsor.com">Namsor SAS</a> Web: <a href="http://www.namsor.com/">Namsor SAS</a>
 License: <a href="https://v2.namsor.com/NamSorAPIv2/assets/pdf/201803_NamSor_API_Terms_v007.pdf">NamSorAPI_Lic_v0.0.7</a>

-# General Info
+# Introduction

 ## General Information

--   The base endpoint is: https://v2.namsor.com/NamSorAPIv2
+-   The base endpoint URL is: https://v2.namsor.com/NamSorAPIv2
--   All endpoints return either a JSON object or array.
+-   All endpoints return either a JSON object or an array.
 -   Batch processing returns the data in the same order as it was sent.
--   All endpoints **require** an API Key.
+-   **All endpoints require an API Key.**
 -   Never share your API key to ANYONE.
+-   Currently certain NamSor API endpoints use nested object structures in their query body and / or responses.

 ## Authentication